 Can I Use A Smaller Hoop Size To Stitch A Bigger Design?

 No, you cannot use a smaller hoop size for a bigger design.
 You can manage a bigger hoop size for a smaller embroidery design though.
 But it is always advisable to work with the required size for a perfect finish.

 My Fabric Seems To Be Getting Looser On The Hoop.
 Is This Normal?

-Yes, it is perfectly normal fo the hoop’s tension on your fabric to loosen as time goes by.
-This is why it is strongly suggested that you remove fabrics from the embroidery hoop if you’re taking a long break from your project.
+That’s why we strongly suggest removing fabrics from the embroidery hoop when taking a long break from your project.
 Gently fold your fabric and place it in a neat, plastic bag.